 - Have Clarity on, and Share, your Zero Cash Date.
 You should know exactly when you are running out of money … and update that date every month or so.
 Share it, so everyone knows and can plan accordingly.
 More on that here.

 - Have Your Team Present More, and You Less.
 All-hands meetings, board meetings, whenever.
 Yes, you are the CEO.
 But everyone hears from you all the time.
 Your investors and others will learn a lot more hearing about sales from your VP of Sales, your CTO co-founder … and not you.
 This also will make you appear to be a much stronger manager.
-Don’t try to talk over your weakest VPs and managers.
+Especially, don’t try to talk over your weakest VPs and managers.
 Instead, backfill them and help them present the best that they can.
 It’s OK for your investor to see which leaders are stronger than others.
 It’s good for them to know.

-- Ask Your Investors How Happy They Are on a Scale of 1-10.
+- Regularly Ask Your Investors How Happy They Are on a Scale of 1-10.
 At least, the ones you might want a second check from.
 You don’t have to do this every week.
 But learn your Investor NPS.
 If you ask for a firm number, you’ll get it.
 And importantly, it likely will be different than you think.
 Asking at board meetings isn’t perfect — folks tend to be a bit guarded if they answer in front of a group, and sometimes a bit overwhelmed with all the info from a board meeting.
 Asking right after is probably better.

 - Don’t Expect Another Check from Any of Them.
 Just assume none of your investors invest again.
 This will de-stress a lot of relationships right there.

 - Most Importantly — Do Not Hide Bad News.
 This is the #1 mistake I see.
 Communication and updates tail off during tough times.
-That’s backwards.
+That’s backward.
 Professional investors are OK losing money.
 Professional investors can even write off any given investment if they have to.
 What stresses them out are surprises.
 Any bad news you have, they’ve already seen before in another start-up.
 Share it, and share it without judgment.